Quick Details

 3. Bom Jesus do Monte Sanctuary

-Ride Europe’s oldest hydraulic funicular, admire the monumental Baroque staircase, and take in sweeping panoramic views over Braga.
-Every viewpoint feels like a postcard — a place that genuinely takes your breath away.
-As you walk, your guide will reveal the symbols hidden in the fountains and sculptures, helping you appreciate the deeper meaning behind this iconic sanctuary.
+A true showstopper.
+Ride Europe’s oldest hydraulic funicular, admire the monumental Baroque staircase, and take in sweeping views over Braga.
+Your guide will point out the symbols hidden in the fountains and sculptures along the way.

 Local Flavor & Insider Tips